libertypi/rina/README.md

 # av-info-script
- A Bash script to fetch information of Japanese AVs for local files.
+ A Bash-Awk script to fetch information of Japanese AVs for local files.